Gould League

-The Gould League is an independent Not for Profit Australian organisation promoting environmental education, founded in Victoria in 1909 and named after the English ornithologist John Gould.
+The Gould League is an Australian independent not-for-profit organisation promoting environmental education, founded in Victoria in 1909 and named after the English ornithologist John Gould.
 Largely autonomous branches were subsequently established in other Australian states.

 History

 The initial stimulus to form the Gould League was a letter from Jessie McMichael to John Albert Leach, supervisor of nature study in Victorian state schools and later Assistant Chief Inspector of Schools in Victoria.